 If you’re looking for the perfect remote tenting site in Newfoundland that’s still accessible by car, look no further than Chance Cove Provincial Park on the southern shore of the Avalon Peninsula.

 If you’re planning a trip to to St. John’s, NL one of the first things you’re going to need to figure out is where to stay.
 To help you out, I’ve hand-picked 7 of my favourite hostels and hotels near downtown St. John’s that each have a unique personality that I love.

 Just about every visitor to Newfoundland and Labrador will spend some time in St. John’s, and they should.
 The most eastern city in North America has a lot to offer.
 So I’ve put together my top recommendations of things to do while you’re in town to help you create that bucket list.

 Newfoundland might be a bit late to the microbrewery game but we’re starting to catch up in a big and tasty way.
 While our oldest brewery opened in 1996, it didn’t have a lot of company until 2008.
-Now here it is, summer of 2017, and we have a dozen open or soon-to-be-open breweries right across the province.
+Now we have 19 breweries right across the province.